 OFHEO provides information about house prices, mortgage markets, and the Enterprises on a regular basis through several vehicles.
 OFHEO's quarterly House Price Index (HPI) documents changes in home prices for the nation, each state, the nine census regions, and metropolitan statistical areas (MSAs).
 Originally developed for use in OFHEO's stress test as part of the risk-based capital model, this repeat transactions index provides the public with a reliable indicator of movements in real estate values.
 OFHEO posts the HPI on its web site each quarter.
 Many researchers, analysts and practitioners rely on OFHEO's HPI.
-In addition to the HPI, in FY 2003 OFHEO will also update median house price data that it will begin publishing in FY 2002.
+In addition to the HPI, in FY 2004 OFHEO will also update median house price data that it will begin publishing in FY 2003.
 These data, which give OFHEO additional information on house prices, will be provided to HUD and the Treasury Department for their use in implementing other programs and will also be made available to the public.

 OFHEO publishes an annual review of housing finance market developments, including the financial performance and activities of the Enterprises, as well as comprehensive historical Enterprise data.
 OFHEO also issues publicly its annual Report to Congress, which summarizes the results and conclusion of OFHEO's annual risk-based examination of the Enterprises and describes OFHEO's activities in the preceding calendar year.
-Both the review and the report are available by June 15th, annually.
+The review and the report are available by June 15th, annually.

 On a quarterly basis, OFHEO will disclose appropriate information about each Enterprise's compliance with both the minimum and risk-based capital standards.
 The information will include non-proprietary details relating to the calculation of the minimum capital requirement and a description of the Enterprise's performance in the risk-based capital stress test.
-OFHEO will also conduct analyses of appropriate disclosure of information about Enterprise risks and activities to expand public awareness of the financial health of the Enterprises.
+OFHEO will also continue analyses of appropriate disclosure of information about Enterprise risks and activities to expand public awareness of the financial health of the Enterprises.

+2004 Enhance awareness and understanding of housing and mortgage market developments and Enterprise risk and activities.
 2003 Enhance awareness and understanding of housing and mortgage market developments and Enterprise risk and activities.
-2002 (FY 2002 Performance Goal 3.1(1) - Revised).
-Report on OFHEO activities and examination results and conclusions in the OFHEO Annual Report to Congress.
-(FY 2002 Performance Goal 3.1(2) - Revised).
-Analyze and report quarterly on house price trends through OFHEO's House Price Index (HPI) Report.
-(FY 2002 Performance Goal 3.2).
+(FY 2003 Performance Goal 2.1) 2002 Analysis of the secondary mortgage market issued September 2002.
+Annual Report on OFHEO activities and examination results and conclusions sent to Congress June 15, 2002.
+House Price Index (HPI) Report issued quarterly.
 2001 Annual Report sent to Congress June 15, 2001.
 HPI Report issued quarterly.
 Analysis of secondary mortgage market issued separately, July 2001.
 2000 Annual Report sent to Congress June 15, 2000.
 HPI Report issued quarterly.
 1999 Annual Report sent to Congress June 15, 1999.
 HPI Report issued quarterly.